Execute Immediate With INTO Clause

 BEGIN EXECUTE IMMEDIATE 'SELECT count (*) FROM employees' INTO emp_tot; DBMS_OUTPUT.PUT_LINE ('Total employees are: '||emp_tot); END; /

-If you want, you can skip the first statement completely just by writing the SQL query directly after the reserved phrase EXECUTE IMMEDIATE.
+If you want, you can skip the first statement completely.
+Just write the SQL query directly after the reserved phrase EXECUTE IMMEDIATE.

-Personally I like the former way where we used the variable for storing the query and later used that variable with Execute Immediate because that makes our code look neat and clean as well as helps us in keeping a track on our query just in case if we ever want to change or modify it.
+Personally I like the former way where we used the variable for storing the query.
+And later used that variable with Execute Immediate.
+Because that makes our code look neat and clean.
+Moreover it helps us keep a track on our query just in case if we ever want to change or modify it.

-If you find learning through watching videos much convenient then you can watch the video on my YouTube channel to learn about Execute Immediate with INTO clause.
+If you find learning through watching videos much convenient then you can watch the video on my YouTube channel.
+And learn about Execute Immediate with INTO clause.